 This information will be available on my.whitman.edu.
 To check a student's work eligibility, you will need to log into your account and search the student's name.
-For more information contact the Financial Aid Office.
+For more information, contact the Financial Aid Office.
 Also, if you indicate a preference for work study in the job posting on Handshake, the position will only be visible to students with work awards.
+Students are also required to be enrolled in a minimum of six credits to work for student payroll.